twiddlingbits/twr-wasm/docs/index.md

 # C/C++ Runtime for Web Assembly
 **Version 2.0.0**

-tiny-wasm-runtime is a simple, lightweight and easy to use runtime library for running C/C++ in Web Assembly.
+tiny-wasm-runtime is a simple, lightweight and easy to use C/C++ library for building Web Assembly code directly with clang.
 It solves some common use cases with less work than the more full-featured emscripten. tiny-wasm-runtime is easy to understand, and has some cool features.
 You can input and print character i/o to `<div>` or `<canvas>` elements, run blocking C/C++, and use Javascript `<canvas>` 2D drawing apis.

 tiny-wasm-runtime allows you to run C/C++ code in a web browser.
 Legacy code,  libraries, full applications, or single functions can be integrated with Javascript and Typescript.